Skip to Content

 Step 5: Scratching with index minerals from the Mohs scale

 In case you have the Mohs Mineral Hardness Test Kit with 9 minerals, start from the softest one.
 Scratch your mineral sample with talc and vice versa.
-Continue to increase hardness and test your mineral with gypsum, calcite, fluorite, apatite.
+Increase hardness and test your mineral with gypsum, calcite, fluorite, and apatite.

 Hold your test sample firmly and make just one intense scratch.
 It is not a rubbing test.
 Just one qualitative scratch line will be enough to understand what mineral is harder.
 Scratching is a comparison.
-You just need to find an index mineral, which is harder than your test sample.
+You need to find an index mineral harder than your test sample.

 The Mohs Hardness Scale: